What is backlog grooming?

 1. Review your past sprints

 Look at what you've completed in previous sprints, and make sure those items are reflected in your current backlog.
-If something was left off because it wasn't finished or is no longer relevant, removes it from the list!
+If something was left off because it wasn't finished or is no longer relevant, remove it from the list!

 2. Create user stories